Computer Science CV Template (Text Format)

 EDUCATION

-University of Manchester | Manchester
+University of Manchester, Manchester

-Master in Advanced Computer Science (distinction)
+MSc Advanced Computer Science (Distinction)

-University of Wolverhampton | Wolverhampton
+University of Wolverhampton, Wolverhampton

-BSc in Computer Science (upper second-class honours)
+BSc (Hons) Computer Science (2.1)

 KEY SKILLS